-What makes Pokken Tournament particularly fun is its challenge to learn without being needlessly complex.
-Small things like what attacks break counters or grabs, different stances, and specials offer fighting fans can have a lot to learn and master, while still offering basic combos and easily executable specials that make it accessible to anyone.
+What makes Pokken Tournament particularly fun is it’s challenge to learn without being needlessly complex.
+Small things like what attacks break counters or grabs, different stances, and special attacks offer fighting fans a lot to learn and master, while still providing basic combos and easily executable specials that make it accessible to anyone.

-As players fight they will earn experience to level up their Pokemon.
-As Pokemon level, they will earn points that can be allotted to different skills, making every player’s Pokemon and play-style unique.
+As players fight they will earn experience to level up their Pokemon, earning points that can be allotted to different skills, making every player’s Pokemon and play-style unique.
 I quite enjoyed this homage to Pokemon’s RPG roots; however, much like Pokemon it’s easy to get caught up using one Pokemon and leaving the rest of your roster in the nosebleeds, which means a lot of grinding if you want to keep your roster fresh.

 Players can also choose support Pokemon to call in during fights to either attack their opponents directly or provide various buffs and debuffs to players and opponents respectively.
 It’s a welcome addition that not only provides more variety to fights, but also an extended cast of Pokemon without bogging down the main character roster.

 Speaking of the roster, there are a lot of interesting choices out of the 16 available Pokemon (15 excluding Shadow Mewtwo that comes as an Amiibo Card).
 There’s a little something for everyone as characters range from Charizard, to Suicune, to Gengar.
 While it’s refreshing to see the roster not completely overrun by fighting-type Pokemon, it is a little odd that only three of the available characters were traditional fighters.
 It would’ve been interesting and welcomed to at least see Hitmonchan and Hitmonlee join the fray.